walter-weinmann/py-mathx-lab/CONTRIBUTING.md

 Docs are built with **Sphinx + MyST**.

-* Documentation changes should build locally:
+* Documentation changes should be built locally:

 ```bash
 make docs